Generic name: oxycodone [ ox-i-KOE-done ]

 Get emergency medical help if you have signs of an allergic reaction to oxycodone: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Opioid medicine, including oxycodone, can slow or stop your breathing, and death may occur.
-A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.
+A person caring for you should give naloxone and/or seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.

 Call your doctor at once if you have: